 Wave Tumbled Pebbles are Future Mountains, Textiles, 228x200cm, 2021; & One Day the Last Rubbish Will Crumble into Good Dirt, Textiles, 228x195cm, 2021 (photos by Daniel Boss)

-The banners are currently on display at Aspex, Portsmouth, 19 May - 23 Dec 2021.
+The banners were on display at Aspex, Portsmouth from 19 May to 23 Dec 2021.
 More information can be found here.

 With thanks to: